tectonic-typesetting/tectonic/docs/src/ref/tectonic-toml.md

 ### `doc.bundle`

 A string identifying the location of the “bundle” of TeX support files underlying the processing of the document.

-In most circumstances this value should be a URL.
 The `tectonic -X new` command will populate this field with the current recommended default.

-This field can also be a filesystem path, pointing to either a Zip-format bundle or a directory of support files.
-This mode of operation is discouraged because it limits reproducibility.
-URLs with a `file:` protocol are also treated identically to filesystem paths.
+This field should be a URL (a `.ttb` on the web, or a legacy indexed tar bundle), or a file on your computer (a `.ttb` or a legacy `.zip` bundle).

 ### `output`